 In 2014, the LGBT Office was established as part of the Office of Diversity Inclusion and Community Partnership.
 Although student and faculty-led efforts to support Lesbian, Gay, Bisexual, and Transgender (LGBT) students had existed since the 1980s, the office was Harvard Medical School's official attempt to enhance diversity inclusion while fostering an open, affirming, and welcoming community for LGBT students, staff, faculty, trainees, and fellows at Harvard Medical School and Harvard School of Dental Medicine.
 The goal of the office is to identify key areas of importance, programmatic interventions, and resources that support LGBT issues.
 The LGBT Advisory Committee advises the Dean of the Faculty of Medicine on key priorities that address issues of importance to the HMS/HSDM LGBT community.

-In 2015, Executive Dean for Administration John Czajkowski established a committee of students, staff, and faculty to seek input from the broader Harvard Medical School community to inform the creation of a Community Values Statement.
+In 2015, during the tenure of Jeffrey S. Flier, Dean of the Faculty of Medicine at Harvard Medical School, Executive Dean for Administration John Czajkowski established a committee of students, staff, and faculty to seek input from the broader HMS community to inform the creation of a Community Values Statement.
 This Community Values Initiative explored the core values and principles that embodied the work of the HMS community and articulated how to extend on a daily basis to fulfill the school's mission "to create and nurture a diverse community of the best people committed to leadership in alleviating human suffering caused by disease."

 The initiative led to the Community Values statement found here:

 "Harvard Medical School is a community dedicated to excellence and leadership in medicine through education, research and clinical care.
 We aspire to excellence through a commitment to our community values," including collaboration & service, diversity & respect, integrity & accountability, lifelong learning, and wellness & balance.